gatsbyjs/gatsby/docs/docs/unit-testing.md

 Unit testing is a great way to protect against errors in your code before you deploy it.
 While Gatsby does not include support for unit testing out of the box, it is quite easy to get up and running.
-There are a few quirks of the Gatsby build process that mean the standard Jest setup doesn't quite work.
+However there are a few quirks of the Gatsby build process that mean the standard Jest setup doesn't quite work.

 ## Setting up your environment